Logo Futurismo

 David Rodrigues | A quiet moment at Caloura’s natural pools

 The small fishing harbor of Caloura hosts one of the most stunning places to swim on São Miguel’s south coast.
-A quiet bay well-known by divers and snorkelers with crystal clear waters, colorful fishes, and even a small pool for kids.
+A quiet bay well-known by divers and snorkelers with crystal clear waters, colorful fish, and even a small pool for kids.
 It is equipped with a toilet and a shower, and right next to the bathing area is one of the best fish restaurants on the island.

 @sofiasousaa99 | Floating at the natural pools of Lagoa